★★★★★

 Crimes of the Future is Cronenberg going back to his body horror roots, for sure, but the enigmatic style in which it is told matches his latter period.
 In other words, this is not a nostalgia fest for days of gore, this isn’t a Videodrome redo, but representing an evolution in the Canadian auteur’s own aesthetic, a culmination of his preoccupations, but also a fusion, he is seeing things in a new light, serving a new vision.
 Wonder and intrigue has replaced fear and alarm.

 In Dave Deprave’s grand return to cinema, the old world is dying.
-Nobody feels pain anymore and we’re told “surgery is the new sex” and “body is reality” – typically Cronenbergian slogans.
+Nobody feels pain anymore and we’re told “surgery is the new sex” and “body is reality”.
 Crimes of the Future is as much a sensual dream of desire and experimenting as much as it is a freaky nightmare about physical alterations, artificial and natural, Cronenberg reminds us of a salient truth about the human body: we are not perfected creatures, we do not exist in our final form.

-Where once, though, such a revelation might have been mind-altering and terrifying beyond all reason, older Cronenberg renders the issue with a serene calmness and fitting curiosity.
+Where once such a revelation might have been mind-altering and terrifying beyond all reason, older Cronenberg renders the issue with a serene calmness and fitting curiosity.
 Saul is never frightened by what his body is doing, only ever interested in the relationship.
-This is body over mind, boldly unafraid of transformation.
-Yes, Cronenberg is reminding the audience, the meat and amassed goo inside us all, is infinitely more mysterious and cosmic as any highfalutin notion of a soul.
+This is body over mind, boldly unafraid of transformation; Cronenberg reminding the audience the hidden meat and amassed goo inside us all is infinitely more mysterious and cosmic as any highfalutin notion of a soul.

 Crimes of the Future is a somewhat misleading title too, for the crimes aren’t to do with the body transforming in myriad ways, but the organisations and governments repulsed by the evolutionary step and their attempt to block all this from happening.
-A government agency is set up, the New Vice Unit, which Kristen Stewart’s Timlin works for, and they begin to monitor and catalogue neo-organs, building an archive, an atrocity exhibition, a cabinet of morbid curiosities.
+So, a government agency is set up, the New Vice Unit, for whom Kristen Stewart’s Timlin works for, and they begin to monitor and catalogue neo-organs, building an archive, an atrocity exhibition, a cabinet of morbid curiosities.
 Nerdy bureaucrat Timlin finds herself being seduced by Tenser’s art and discards her old ideas and notions about humans, bodies and sex.
-Much to her shock, Tenser’s explorations of his viscera excite her.
+Much to her shock, Tenser’s explorations of his viscera excites her.

 Image credit: Nikos Nikolopolous.
 All rights reserved.